More

 Jamie used ¾ of lime in one glass of juice.

-Example 3: Find out how many limes Jamie used for 3 glasses of juice.
+Example 3: Find out how many limes Jamie used for 3 juice glasses.

-This means that we need to find out how much three-fourth of 3 limes is.
+This means we need to determine how much three-fourths of 3 limes is.

 Mathematical expression to be solved for this situation: ¾ × 3